How to Create a Florida Friendly Landscape

 - Planting a buffer zone of native plants to separate your landscape from the waterfront and absorb any nutrients or runoff that might negatively impact the wildlife.

-Choose Griffis Lumber for Your Florida Friendly Landscape Project
+Choose Gaston for Your Florida Landscape Project

-No matter what, or how big, your landscape goals are using the nine Florida friendly principles outlined above will help create the ideal environment for you, your plants, and nearby wildlife.
+No matter what, or how big, your landscape goals are using the nine Florida-friendly principles outlined above will help create the ideal environment for you, your plants, and nearby wildlife.

 Ready to start?
-Contact Griffis today!
+Contact Gaston today!